Choi and Moore Crowned New Zealand Champions

 2 min read

-Auckland, New Zealand: Eunseo Choi has solidified her place as her country’s leading female amateur golfer with an historic success in the New Zealand Women’s Amateur.
+Auckland, New Zealand: Eunseo Choi has solidified her place as her country’s leading female amateur golfer with a comprehensive success in the New Zealand Women’s Amateur.

 A stalwart of New Zealand’s Queen Sirikit Cup teams for the past three years, 18-year-old Choi defeated Yoonjae Jeong 6&5 in the 36-hole final at Titirangi Golf Club.